 Consider how Matthew (8:5-13)and Luke (7:1-10) recount Jesus’ healing of the centurion’s servant.
 Though it’s clearly the same incident, the details are quite different, and on a purely literal level contradictory.
+Both accounts are essentially accurate, but not factually literal.
+In particular Matthew leaves out the role of the mediators.
 Matthew and Luke each take an event in Jesus’ life and tell its story in a way to emphasize the Spirit-inspired lessons each wants to communicate.
 Key events, such as Jesus’ birth and resurrection, are likewise told differently in order to emphasize specific points.
 The Four Evangelists are preachers of the Gospel, not historians in the modern sense, and it is anachronistic to treat their accounts as detailed records.

 While the revelation of a God who acts in real history is indispensable to Christian faith, the accuracy of every detail in the Bible isn’t.
 This doesn’t mean the Bible contains “errors,” because factual literalness isn’t always the point.
 The Catholic Church’s view of “inerrancy” – in contrast to the fundamentalist Protestant version — reflects this understanding: “the books of Scripture must be acknowledged as teaching solidly, faithfully and without error that truth which God wanted put into sacred writings for the sake of our salvation.”